apify/apify-docs/sources/platform/proxy/datacenter_proxy.md

 If you want to pick an IP address and pass all subsequent connections via that same IP address, you can use the `session` [parameter](./index.md).

-For code examples on how to connect to datacenter proxies, see the [examples](#examples) page.
+For code examples on how to connect to datacenter proxies, see the [examples](#examples-using-the-apify-sdk-and-crawlee).

 ### Username parameters {#username-parameters}

-The `username` field enables you to pass various [parameters](./usage.md), such as groups, session and country, for your proxy connection.
+The `username` field enables you to pass various [parameters](./usage.md#connection-settings), such as groups, session and country, for your proxy connection.

 **This parameter is optional**.
 By default, the proxy uses all available proxy servers from all groups you have access to.